FLING PHYSICAL THEATRE

 FLING PHYSICAL THEATRE was founded in 2001 by Dancer/Choreographer Lee Pemberton, with the support of Jennifer Hunt, then Regional Arts Development Officer at South East Arts.
 Over a number of its early projects, Lee and FLING developed a strong choreographic voice reflecting the regional location and unique community of the Bega Valley.
 This voice connected with the young people of the region, offering them opportunities to learn physical and performance skills, to explore creative ideas, and to develop their sense of identity, self-worth and resilience.
 FLING brought visiting professional artists to the region, as collaborators on projects and with creative residency programs, while also offering employment to local composers, designers, musicians and artists, supporting and developing the local cultural ecology.
 Over time, a strong community of supporters grew around the organisation, and FLING became an important part of the cultural landscape of the Bega Valley.

 FLING's reputation began to expand beyond the region as FLING works toured, including major tours of Dictionary of Habits to Eden, Moruya and Parramatta Riverside (2005), Who will come to the Rescue? to Merrigong Theatre Company and Parramatta Riverside (2007) and Sol's Way, also to Merrigong and Parramatta (2009).
-In 2012, FLING was proud to represent Australia at the Singapore Youth Festival.

 In 2008, FLING presented Awake, an ambitious work with a cast of 88 performers drawn from the local community, ranging in age from 8 to 80 years.
 The scale of FLING works was impressive for the size of the organisation and the community, with works such as The Voyage (2010), being described as operatic in vision.
 This large scale vision continued with The Idea of South (2012), Socialsize Me (2013), and X the Floor (2014).
 The Idea of South was shortlisted for an Australian Dance Award for outstanding achievement in Youth or Community Dance.